-Exception management is an effective mechanism in supply chain management.
+Exception management is an effective mechanism in supply chain management and freight forwarding.
 The capability to address the issues and ensure the smooth functioning of the operations helps a company to be stable and with technology raising its bar every day in supply chain management, it’s more like management by exception rather exception management.

 From exception management to manage by exception

 With supply chain visibility, customers can easily know the location of the cargo movement and get full access to information on every factor of the supply chain process, improving process efficiencies.
 This notification part creates the basis for managing by exception where all the events are notified as and when it occurs or about to occur.
 In this way, one can improve planning by taking the right business decisions and mitigate risks across the entire supply chain.

 A reputed organisation’s study says that 71% of global CIOs believe the primary function of their supply chain by 2020 will be more of a customer service driven, so the ability to better manage exceptions becomes extremely essential for every company.

 Managing by exception is nothing but data management challenges.
 The need for accurate information and up-to-date data to all the stakeholders and to manage the documents that are being exchanged to help resolve issues and queries in a quick manner.

 An innovative platform for management by exception should include: